 Trust in a marriage is an important factor to keep the relationship smooth and satisfying.
 It gets damaged through what we call ‘trust breakers’, incidents ranging from lack of information, deliberately leaving out details of what has been happening, lying through to deceit and affairs.
-If you are committed to make your marriage work after such an incident, you must make rebuilding trust a priority.
-In the following article we will look at ways to rebuild trust.
+If you are committed to making your marriage work after such an incident, you must make rebuilding trust a priority.
+In the following article, we will look at ways to rebuild trust.

 Sometimes trust breaks because of something we fail to do, for example letting our partner know that we are planning to stay out late, and sometimes it breaks because of something we do, like having an affair.
 Trust is a delicate structure that can more easily and quickly be broken than repaired.
 Once it is damaged, it takes much longer to rebuild than it originally took to create it.

 Rebuilding trust needs to be a joint goal.
 Both partners need to be prepared to accept that a ‘trust breaker’ has happened and that the intention is to continue in the committed relationship.
 Remember that this is a process of time, depending on the severity of the ‘trust breaker’.